Deroceras praecox

-Deroceras praecox is a species of small air-breathing land slug, a terrestrial pulmonate gastropod mollusk in the family Agriolimacidae.
+Deroceras praecox is a species of small air-breathing land slug, a pulmonate gastropod in the family Agriolimacidae.

 Taxonomy

-When Wiktor (1966) described D. praecox he distinguished two forms on the basis of their genitalia.
-Later Wiktor (1973) realised that one of the forms of D. praecox that he had distinguished was synonymous with Deroceras rodnae, described slightly earlier by Grossu & Lupu (1965).
-But the other form with a spiral end to its penis occupied a distinct range in the Sudeten mountains and neighboring areas; this is what is called D. praecox nowadays.
-It remains debatable whether D. praecox might be better viewed as a subspecies of D. rodnae (Hutchinson & Reise, 2009).
-Note that the distinct differences in mating behaviour between D. praecox and D. rodnae that Reise (1995) reported turn out to refer to differences between D. praecox and a more distant species, Deroceras juranum (Hutchinson & Reise, 2009).
+Wiktor's original description of D. praecox in 1966 distinguished two forms on the basis of their genitalia.
+Later, one of the forms of D. praecox was found to be synonymous with Deroceras rodnae, described by Grossu and Lupu in 1965.
+Deroceras praecox now refers to the other form, with a spiral end to its penis, which occupies a distinct range in the Sudeten Mountains and neighboring areas.
+It remains debatable whether D. praecox might be better viewed as a subspecies of D. rodnae.
+Differences in mating behaviour reported between D. praecox and D. rodnae have turned out to refer to differences between D. praecox and a more distant species, Deroceras juranum.